soofstad/Scripts/README.md

 # Scripts
-A collection of scripts (Bash, PowerShell, Python)
+A collection of short utility scripts